 A prep cook is someone that assists the cook in preparing and serving of items on the menu.

-His/her job description involves various kitchen tasks like general cleaning, dish washing, and storing of food and other items in their proper positions.
+The prep cook job description involves various kitchen tasks like general cleaning, dish washing, and storing of food and other items in their proper positions.

 A prep cook is also the one to ensure that ingredients are up to specifications.